 Disagreement is natural within living communities.
 The PMA provides a Loving Accountability Framework that resolves conflict through presence, compassion, and clarity.

 The purpose is always restoration of trust, not punishment.
-In this way, community helps each other grow.
+In this way, community helps each other grow on the spiritual path.

 Each Village Center will be guided through a clear and proven process to establish the legal foundation of Soverign Land.
 This work establishes a clear protection from the authority of federal corporate law.
 This legal configuration also provide a means in which the local judical system can support the Village Center in permiting approvals.

-Here is the preliminary legal work a Village Center will establish apon founding:
+Here is the preliminary legal work a Village Center will establish apone founding:

 A land patent is the original grant of title issued by the U.S. government that first transferred a piece of land into private hands.
 These patents are recorded in the Bureau of Land Management’s General Land Office archives and often in county recorder offices.